scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

 ------------

 Digital hardware circuits can contain a large number of discrete components and connections.
-These components work together through their connections to implement a digitial hardware design.
+These components work together through their connections to implement a digital hardware design.
 Digital hardware circuits are commonly implemented on application specific integrated circuits (ASICs) or on field programmable gate arrays (FPGAs).
 Discrete components and connections in a digital hardware circuit can be associated with a number of specific attributes.
-All of this information can be stored inside a graphlike data structure called a "netlist" which details each component and connection along with their respective attributes.
+All of this information can be stored inside a graph-like data structure called a "netlist" which details each component and connection along with their respective attributes.

 Netlists come in many different formats and organizational structures, but common constructs abound (within EDIF, structural Verliog, and structural VHDL, etc.) :cite:`edif_based,verilog_netlist`.
 Most netlist formats have a notion of primitive or basic circuit components that form a basis from which any design can be created.
 If the contents of a circuit component is unknown, it is treated as a blackbox.
 Primitive or basic components and blackboxes are viewed as leaf cells.
-Cells are also refered to as modules, or definitions.
+Cells are also referred to as modules, or definitions.
 Leaf definitions can then be instanced individually inside a larger non-leaf definitions.
-Definitions and instances contain connection points called pins, which are sometimes grouped togehter into ports.
-Nets connect pins togehter.
-Nets are also refered to as wires and can be grouped into a collection of nets called a bus or cable.
+Definitions and instances contain connection points called pins, which are sometimes grouped together into ports.
+Nets connect pins together.
+Nets are also referred to as wires and can be grouped into a collection of nets called a bus or cable.

 SpyDrNet provides a common framework for representing, querying, and modifying netlists from which application specific